Armnajafi/discord-anti-bad-say-voice/README.md

 <p>
 discord-speech-recognition is set in Persian language for change Follow the steps below to change language :<br>
  <br>
    go to /discord-speech-recognition/dist/speechRecognition/googleV2.js and search "fa-IR" and change to what you want.
-Go to <a href="https://cloud.google.com/speech-to-text">this</a> address to see the list of available languages<br>
+Go to <a href="https://cloud.google.com/speech-to-text">this</a> address to see the list of available languages<br><br>
    Files for change lang: <br>
     /discord-speech-recognition/dist/speechRecognition/googleV2.js - Line 26 & 62<br>
     /discord-speech-recognition/dist/bot/discordSR.js - Line 31